nexpy/nexpy/README.rst

 libraries to read the imported files in their native format, *e.g.*, `spec2nexus
 <http://spec2nexus.readthedocs.org/>`_ for reading SPEC files.

-.. note:: NeXpy no longer includes the `tifffile module
+.. warning:: As of v0.7.1, NeXpy no longer includes the `tifffile module
              <https://pypi.python.org/pypi/tifffile>`_.
-This can now be installed
+This can now be
-          with ``pip install tifffile``.
+             installed with ``pip install tifffile``.

 From v0.1.5, we now have an importer for `Crystallographic Binary Files
 <http://www.bernstein-plus-sons.com/software/CBF/>`_, using PyCBF, which must